limex/strava-heatmap-proxy/README.md

 - `-cookies <file>`: Path to the cookies JSON file (default: `~/.config/strava-heatmap-proxy/strava-cookies.json`)
 - `-port <port>`: Local proxy port (default: `8080`)
 - `-target <url>`: Target Strava heatmap URL (default: `https://content-a.strava.com/`)
-- `-apikeys <file>`: Path to API keys configuration file (default: `~/.config/strava-heatmap-proxy/api-keys.json`)
+- `-apikeys <file>`: (optional) Path to API keys configuration file (default: `~/.config/strava-heatmap-proxy/api-keys.json`)

 ### API Key Authentication (Optional)

 You can optionally secure your proxy with API key authentication.
+Obviously, this doesn't make that much sense when running the proxy on your local machine when you're the only user, but there are use cases where you want to run that on a server or on a desktop that is shared among a network.
+Or deploy the Proxy to i.e. Google Cloud Run as described below.

-Create an API keys configuration file:
+Create an API keys configuration file with minimum one key :

 ```json
 {